-During the hot working process, the volume change before and after processing due to bubbles, shrinkage or looseness in the slab is minimal.
+During the hot steel rolling process, the volume change before and after processing due to bubbles, shrinkage, or looseness in the slab is minimal.
 Therefore, in the theoretical research and engineering of metal pressure processing, the volume of metal is generally considered to be constant before and after deformation.

-During the cold working process, the density of the metal is reduced by approximately 0.1% to 0.2%.
-Obviously these volume changes are negligible.
+During the cold steel rolling process, the density of the metal is reduced by approximately 0.1% to 0.2%.
+Obviously, these volume changes are negligible.

 2. Law of minimum resistance